TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/global-config.md

 #

-Both notifications - error, and success - have their default settings, only `borderRadius` has been changed for both of them because we did it in `globalConfig`.
+Both notifications - error and success - have their default settings.
+Only `borderRadius` has been changed for both of them because we did it in `globalConfig`.

 ##
 ### ℹ️ `successConfig` / `errorConfig` / `warningConfig` / `infoConfig`